hyperledger/toc/project-reports/2023/2023-Q2-Hyperledger-Iroha.md

 * 1 full-time DevOps
 * 1 community manager who also handles front-end, back-end, DevOps and writing tasks as needed

+Iroha 2 core team is actively working on attracting talents through [Hyperledger Mentorship Program](https://wiki.hyperledger.org/display/INTERN/Hyperledger+Mentorship+Program) as shown above to considerably boost the maintainer diversity.

-The maintenance team now consists of  SORAMITSU employees.
-Gregorz Bazior (Yonix Digital Systems, AGH University of Science and Technology) is interested in Iroha 2 and maintains Iroha 1.
+Gregorz Bazior (Yonix Digital Systems, AGH University of Science and Technology) maintains Iroha 1 and he is also interested in Iroha 2.

 # Contributor Diversity